Yimikami/pengu-plugins/README.md

 <details>
 <summary>📖 Usage Guide</summary>

-1. Use Command Bar (Ctrl+K) and select desired icon
+1. Use Command Bar (Ctrl+K) and select Icon Swapper from the list
+2. Select the icon you want to use

-2. Enable debug mode in plugin settings for detailed logging
+3. Enable debug mode in plugin settings for detailed logging

 </details>

 ## ⚡ Quick Installation